 It is easy to donate by just clicking on the logo above or the link below.
 Also, sharing or spreading the word, and getting others to donate to the Southern Boone Learning Garden is an easy way to give back to the community.
 Thank you for your support!!!

-We are also currently in need of 3 - 4 new volunteer Board Members!
+We are currently in need of 3 - 4 new volunteer Board Members!
 Do you love the Learning Garden?
 Can you commit 4-8 hours a month to a great nonprofit organization?
 Do you want to help secure the future of garden-based education in Southern Boone County and the mid-Missouri region?
 Do you want to be a part of one of the premier School Garden programs in the Midwest?
 Then you may be just who we need!

 If you are interested in serving on the Learning Garden Board of Directors, or would like more information the role & expectations for Board members, please contact SBLG Board Chair Theresa Lackey (TheresaL@sblearninggarden.org) or SBLG Director Jenny Grabner (JennyG@sblearninggarden.org; 573.268.8431).
-We'd love to get new board members approved in June or July if possible, so contact us today!
+We'd love to get new board members approved as soon as possible, so contact us today!

 We are the Southern Boone Learning Garden, a small nonprofit in Ashland, Missouri.
 We serve this growing rural community by providing garden- and outdoor-based school day classes, hosting after school garden and cooking clubs, and working with other groups to improve the overall health of our community.